J-Moravec/dataviz/README.md

 # Data visualization

-This document contains my data visualizations and related challenges that led to them.
+This repository contains my data visualizations and related challenges that led to them.

 ## Clustering societies in Ethnographic Atlas